It took me a while, but I finally found it. Yes, I found someone who dared to criticize the WP Rocket plugin sharply. What a nerve!

 Conclusion: there is no comparison.
 On average, the loading time was improved by almost 50% when WP Rocket was activated.
 You can also see that the weight of the page decreases, just like the number of requests (except with Pingdom).

-Verdict: well-deserved reputation.
+Conclusion: well-deserved reputation.

 Why can't WP Rocket always solve everything?